310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/NEW_DAYBREAK.md

     <td>
     My heart yells out
     <br>
-    As the shooting star that intersects with you — Now, let’s sing
+    As the meteor that intersects with you — Now, let’s sing
     </td>
   </tr>
   <tr>